rstudio/visual-markdown-editing/docs/using.md

 <img src="images/visual-editing-footnote.png" class="illustration" width="700"/>

 ?\> By default footnotes will be written in markdown immediately below the block in which they appear.
 You can customize this behavior via [editor options](options).
+Note also that if you are using visual mode with a [bookdown](https://bookdown.org) project, please see the discussion on [footnote handling](markdown#footnotes) for bookdown.

 ## Equations